 Short answer: they’re not!

-Companies may prefer to disclose their supply chain management practices publicly, instead of responding to our research (e.g. they might be surveyed by multiple research projects or they might prefer a single public disclosure, rather than disclosing through the survey).
-By assessing companies on publicly available information we can give due credit to these efforts.
-In the history of our research, non-responsive companies have received a wide range of grades based on their publicly available information.
+Some companies may prefer to disclose their supply chain management practices publicly, instead of responding to our research (e.g., they might be surveyed by multiple research projects, or they might prefer a single public disclosure, rather than disclosing through the survey).
+Others choose not to engage at all.

 Our company selection process ensures the largest companies with the greatest consumer reach and subsequent impact on workers are included in our research.
 From 2020, smaller companies that have prioritised ethical sourcing are also invited to opt-in to participate and have their efforts recognised.